Heatmap Chart

 X-axis Label Setting

-Controls the width of the X-axis labels
+Controls the width of the X-axis labels in pixels

 Y-axis Label Setting

-Controls the width of the Y-axis labels
+Controls the width of the Y-axis labels in pixels

 Y-Axis Label Color